Practical Finance for Operations and Supply Chain Management

 The book first discusses financial accounting, explaining how to create and interpret balance sheets, income statements, and cash flow statements, and introduces the idea of operating working capital—a key concept developed in subsequent chapters.
 The book then covers financial forecasting, addressing such topics as sustainable growth and the liquidity/profitability tradeoff; concepts in managerial accounting, including variable versus fixed costs, direct versus indirect costs, and contribution margin; tools for investment analysis, including net present value and internal rate of return; creation of value through operating working capital, inventory management, payables, receivables, and cash; and such strategic and tactical tradeoffs as offshoring versus local and centralizing versus decentralizing.
 The book can be used in undergraduate and graduate courses and as a reference for professionals.
 No previous knowledge of finance or accounting is required.

-Downloadable instructor resources available for this title: solutions, teaching note, calculations, spreadsheets.
+Downloadable instructor resources available for this title: solutions, teaching note, calculations, spreadsheets and slides

 Hardcover$120.00 X | £90.00 ISBN: 9780262043595 480 pp. | 7 in x 9 in 123 figures

 Serrano and Lekkakos have done an exceptional job of explaining essential finance concepts using an approach that makes perfect sense for supply chain managers and engineers.
 The insights in this book will help supply chain students and practitioners hit the ground running and link their knowledge of operations processes to the impacts they can have on the bottom line of the business.

 Practitioners as well as educators will find this book useful for explaining how operations impacts the broader business as measured through financial reports.
 The authors bring their classroom expertise and academic excellence to the pages.

 Elisha Gray II Professor of Engineering Systems, MIT; author of The Resilient Enterprise